SCS Capital Management, LLC Relationship Summary

 How do your financial professionals make money?

 SCS’s financial professionals receive a base salary and a discretionary bonus based on the overall performance of the firm as well as the individual’s contributions to the firm.
 Senior members of the firm have an economic interest in the firm’s profits.
-SCS’s financial professionals may also be compensated by our indirect parent company, Focus Financial Partners, LLC (or its affiliates), based on SCS’s earnings.
+A number of our financial advisors may be eligible for additional compensation from our indirect parent company, Focus Financial Partners, LLC (or one of its affiliates), depending on the performance of SCS.
+Eligibility will be determined based on all or a portion of SCS’s annual revenues and/or earnings.
+This potential for increased compensation provides an incentive for these financial advisors to encourage you to maintain and even increase the size of your investment account with us.
+See Item 5 of your financial advisor’s Form ADV Part 2B Brochure Supplement for more information about your individual financial advisor’s compensation.
 No SCS financial professionals receive compensation that is tied to sales or the types of investments that they recommend.

 Disciplinary History – Do you or your financial professionals have legal or disciplinary history?